AKCcoding/AKCcoding/README.md

 # Hi there, I am Alrae Chaluangco - aka AKCcoding 🙇

-## STI College Student when I built this, Cryptocurrency & NFT Enthusiast!
+## College Student when I built this, Cryptocurrency & NFT Enthusiast!

 🕵🏻‍♂️ My Core Competencies to look out for :